FAQ

 If you are still in high school, please read the Dual Enrollment information.

-As of writing, there is no application fee.
+As of this writing, there is no application fee.

 Yes!
 GenesisU has a very flexible transfer credit policy.
 We believe in recognizing your prior course work when possible.
 Up to 90 credits can be transferred into the Bachelor of Religious Studies or Bachelor of Education and Religion degrees.